ShaneCurcuru/menotomymatters/_pages/townmeeting.md

 any Arlington politics, but how many articles have you really researched to see what the official reports or recommendations are?

+## Learn More About Town Meeting

+- [Town Meeting homepage](https://www.arlingtonma.gov/town-governance/town-meeting) with links to past year's articles, reports, and votes.
+- [Official 2020 TMM member list](https://www.arlingtonma.gov/home/showdocument?id=51888) - see who represents your precinct.
+- [ACMi "Town Meeting Matters" video series](https://www.youtube.com/playlist?list=PLztbi9KA9roUApm2ebTFRoQ9Of81Z2ge4) explaining how the 2020 Town Meeting worked for newcomers.

+## 2020 Town Meeting Final Articles And Reports

+I've posted the [2020 articles](/tm/2020draft/) that were presented to Town Meeting in June 2020, as well as all the reports to town meeting including details of board's recommendations on various warrant articles.
+In particular, due to the pandemic, the [Town Moderator and others all agreed to move "No action"](https://www.arlingtonma.gov/home/showdocument?id=51032) or otherwise defer most of the articles submitted this year, including all articles with bylaws or zoning changes.
+The only articles addressed in this year's [super-short outdoor town meeting](https://www.yourarlington.com/arlington-archives/town-school/town-meeting/17341-tm-061120.html) were key housekeeping and financial articles needing to be passed to keep government working smoothly.

 ## 2019 Town Meeting Full Articles And Votes

 I've parsed the officially posted warrant articles for 2019 - both the